elleem/reading-notes/401/python.md

 There are tuples (multiple items in a single variable)!
 Anyway, as I would expect from a language that is handling a lot of data there are also sets and dictionaries, in addition to arrays (lists).

+Honestly the ability to use a wild card for some functions is pretty startling!!